FlyBase/biocurator-assistant/README.md

 # Biocurator Assistant with GPT-4

 ## Overview
 Biocurator Assistant is a Dockerized tool leveraging OpenAI's GPT-4 for biocuration tasks.
-It processes PDF documents, extracting and analyzing scientific data for biological research, and manages data flow using AI techniques.
+It processes PDF or text documents, extracting and analyzing scientific data for biological research, and manages data flow using AI techniques.

 ## Requirements
 - Docker